gdavid04/PsionicUtilities/README.md

 ## Features
 - Color coded connectors based on which piece they connect to
-- Planned: change between Extract X, Y and Z with hotkeys and buttons
+- Change between Extract X, Y and Z with hotkeys (planned: config panel buttons)
-- Planned: improve Number Constant editing
+- Improved Number Constant editing
 - Planned: hotkey to highlight tricks, unused, dependency and dependent pieces
 - Planned: insert Cross Connectors with shift-arrow